South Stage – Andronicus

-Last summer, the Elite hosted a table-read of Shakespeare’s Titus Andronicus, adapted by Bill Walthall, and presented as an (almost-)ALL-female show.
-After this successful table-read, we will now attempt to mount a full production.
+In the summer of 2019, the Elite hosted a table-read of Shakespeare’s Titus Andronicus, adapted by Bill Walthall, and presented as an (almost-)ALL-female show.
+After this successful table-read, we will now mount a full production.

 The concept of the production:

 A virus kills nearly half of the world’s population, indiscriminate of race and age, but ultimately wiping out eighty percent of the male populace.
 As female victims fall soon after contagion, male nationalists rise to power across the globe.
 Conflict embroils the world, becoming brutally tribal.
 Modern weaponry quickly destroys the power and communication infrastructures, plunging humanity literally into a new Dark Age within months.
 THEN the virus takes its toll on the male populace; its victims become symptomatic and succumb after a year of incubation.